awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-private-offers-subscribing-ami-private-offer.md

  When you're ready to configure the AMI, choose **Continue to Configuration**\.
 You must complete the subscription process for each use of the product\.

-## Steps to Subscribe to an Annual AMI Private Offer<a name="buyer-private-offers-subscribing-ami-annual-private-offer-steps"></a>
+## Subscribing to an annual AMI private offer<a name="buyer-private-offers-subscribing-ami-annual-private-offer-steps"></a>

 You must accept the private offer on the AWS Marketplace website\.
 You can't accept it on the AWS Marketplace console or the Amazon EC2 console\.